-As of December 31, 2015, our cash and cash equivalents totaled \$19.8 million and we had restricted cash of \$18.4 million relating to cash that we are contractually obligated to maintain in accordance with our debt agreements.
-We currently estimate that by the fourth quarter of 2016 without entering into strategic agreements that include significant cash payments upfront, significantly increasing revenues from sales or raising additional capital through the issuance of equity or debt, we will be below the \$15.0 million minimum cash balance requirement in our promissory notes with affiliates of Waddell & Reed as noted above.
-Further, although under a promissory note with Five Star Bank our requirement to remain below a maximum debt-to-worth ratio under this agreement has been waived through December 31, 2016, management expects that immediately after the waiver has expired we will be in violation of this covenant as well.
-As of December 31, 2015, we had an accumulated deficit of \$203.6 million and we estimate that we will continue to incur losses, which will further increase our accumulated deficit.
+As of December 31, 2016, our cash and cash equivalents totaled \$9.6 million, and we had an additional \$3.0 million of restricted cash that we are contractually obligated to maintain in accordance with our debt agreements, which are discussed further below.
+Unless Five Star Bank extends its waiver of the applicable covenant, or we enter into strategic agreements that include significant cash payments upfront, significantly increase revenues from sales or raise additional capital through the issuance of equity, we will exceed the maximum debt-to-worth requirement under our promissory note with Five Star Bank at the expiration of the waiver on December 31, 2017.
+As of December 31, 2016, we had an accumulated deficit of \$234.6 million, and we estimate that we will continue to incur losses, which will further increase our accumulated deficit.
+Based on this cash on hand and our expectation that we will continue to incur significant operating losses, we do not have the capital to finance operations for the next twelve months.
 These circumstances raise substantial doubt about our ability to continue as a going concern, which depends on our ability to obtain further waivers of our covenants, enter into strategic agreements that include significant cash payments upfront and/or raise additional capital.
 There is no assurance that we will be able to obtain waivers of our debt covenants or raise capital, or if we are able to raise capital, that it will be on favorable terms.
 Adequate funds for these and the other purposes may not be available to us when needed or on acceptable terms, and we may need to raise capital that may not be available on favorable or acceptable terms, if at all.
 If we cannot raise money when needed, we may have to reduce or slow sales and product development activities, further reduce operating expenses and/or reduce capital investment.
-We incorporated additional information regarding risks related to our capital and liqu
+We incorporated additional information regarding risks related to our capital and liquidity described in this Annual Report filed on Form 10-K in Part I- Item 1A- "Ri

-Since our inception, we have incurred significant net losses, and, as of December 31, 2015, we had an accumulated deficit of \$203.6 million.
-We expect to incur additional losses related to the continued development and expansion of our business.
+Since our inception, we have incurred significant net losses, and we expect to incur additional losses related to the continued development and expansion of our business.
 Our liquidity may be negatively impacted as a result of slower than expected adoption of our products.
 We have certain strategic collaboration and distribution agreements under which we receive payments for the achievement of certain testing validation, regulatory progress and commercialization events.
-As of December 31, 2015, we had received an aggregate of \$3.6 million in payments and had \$0.3 million recorded in accounts receivable under these agreements.
+As of December 31, 2016, we had received an aggregate of \$3.9 million in payments under these agreements.
 In addition, there will be an additional \$0.3 million in payments due on certain anniversaries of regulatory approval and an additional \$1.1 million in payments under these agreements that we could potentially receive if the testing validation, regulatory progress and commercialization events occur.

-During the years ended December 31, 2015, 2014 and 2013, we used \$1.7 million, \$13.0 million and \$4.0 million, respectively, in cash to fund capital expenditures.
+During the years ended December 31, 2016, 2015 and 2014, we used \$0.2 million, \$1.7 million and \$13.0 million, respectively, in cash to fund capital expenditures.
 In July 2012, we acquired a manufacturing facility, formerly used as a biodiesel plant.
 Repurposing of the facility was completed in 2014 and included the installation of fermentation tanks and the construction of a dedicated building to house them.
-In December 2013, we produced the first test batch of Grandevo at this facility and began full-scale production of our products using our own manufacturing capacity in 2014.
+In December 2013, we produced the first test batch of Grandevo at this facility and began full-scale production of our products using our own manufacturing capacity in

+2014.
 The facility now accommodates full-scale production of Regalia and full-scale fermentation of Grandevo and Zequanox.